Liposomal vs Nano-Emulsified CBD: What is the Best CBD Delivery Method?

 A liposome is a body of fat that surrounds or is attached to another molecule (a vitamin, pharmaceutical or, in this case, CBD) at the molecular level.
 Scientists and doctors recognize liposomes as a potent means of delivering nutrients.1

 These microscopic fat pockets surround the nutrients or medicine they intend to deliver.
-The body is much more capable of absorbing the nutrients present in a liposome than when those nutrients that are consumed in other oral supplements.
+The body is much more capable of absorbing the nutrients present in a liposome than when those nutrients that are consumed in other oral products.

 Why Liposomal CBD Oil May Not be the Best